gristlabs/grist-core/README.md

 Variable | Purpose
 -------- | -------
-GRIST_SANDBOX_FLAVOR | can be pynbox, unsandboxed, docker, or macSandboxExec.
+GRIST_SANDBOX_FLAVOR | can be gvisor, pynbox, unsandboxed, docker, or macSandboxExec.
 If set, forces Grist to use the specified kind of sandbox.
 GRIST_SANDBOX | a program or image name to run as the sandbox.
 See NSandbox.ts for nerdy details.
 PYTHON_VERSION | can be 2 or 3.
 If set, documents without an engine setting are assumed to use the specified version of python.
 Not all sandboxes support all versions.
 PYTHON_VERSION_ON_CREATION | can be 2 or 3.
 If set, newly created documents have an engine setting set to python2 or python3.
 Not all sandboxes support all versions.